blackhole89/notekit/README.md

 * Resources (`data/` and `sourceview/`) are searched in `/notekit/` under `$XDG_DATA_DIRS` (default: `/usr/local/share:/usr/share`), followed by the current working directory `.`.
 If packaging Notekit or otherwise preparing it for system-wide installation, these two folders should probably be copied into `/usr/share/notekit/data` and `/usr/share/notekit/sourceview` respectively.

 ## Usage notes

+### Note management

 * To create a new note, doubleclick a `+` node in the tree view and enter a name.
 * To create a new **folder**, doubleclick a `+` node in the tree view and enter a name ending in `/`, e.g. `new folder/`.
-* To edit the default colour palette, right-click a colour picker.
+* Notes will be sorted alphabetically.
+* You can move notes and whole folders between folders by dragging and dropping.
+* Files are saved automatically when the window is closed, when a different file is opened, and after a timeout when no user action is performed.

+### Markdown

+* Some markdown features are unsupported as a stylistic choice or because of parser limitations.
+If you are feeling adventurous, you can adjust the markdown parser by editing the GtkSourceView language definition in `sourceview/markdown.lang`.
+* Add LaTeX math using single `$` signs, e.g. `$\int x dx$`.
+* Some markdown will be hidden ("rendered") unless your cursor is next to it.

+### Pen input

 * Drawings can currently only be deleted whole.
 (This will be fixed eventually.)
-* Files are saved automatically when the window is closed, or when a different file is opened.
-* The document formatting is mostly based on standard `GtkSourceView` language and style files.
-If you want to change colours or syntax highlighting rules, you can edit them in the `sourceview/` subfolder.
+* To edit the default colour palette, right-click any of the colour buttons on the right-hand toolbar.
+* Due to present limitations, drawing clears the undo stack.
+* When copypasting text into other applications, drawings will be automatically converted into data URL PNGs.

+### Misc

 * The program loads a custom Gtk+ stylesheet found in `data/stylesheet.css`.
 Clear it if parts of the UI look wonky.
-* When copypasting text into other applications, drawings will be automatically converted into data URL PNGs.
-* Some markdown will be hidden ("rendered") unless your cursor is next to it.
+* If something unexpected happens, it is often useful to run the program from a terminal and look at stdout.

 ## Project status
 Late alpha.
 Creating and editing notes and drawing works well enough, but many basic quality-of-life features (such as resizing/moving drawings) are still missing.